-It’s the hidden gem of Eastern Europe – it’s hard to find a place like the Crooked Forest in any other part of the world.
+It’s the hidden gem of Central Europe – it’s hard to find a place like the Crooked Forest in any other part of the world.
 The forest, which can be found just outside Nowe Czarnowo in West Pomerania, Poland, is an arbor of about 400 pines.
 The trees, which were planted around 1930, all bend 90 degrees at their base.

 Despite the odd C-shaped curves at the base of the trees, they still are standing tall and proud.
 This unexplained mystery is attributed to damage by some tree experts.
 Regardless of the reason, each of the trees has the same peculiar and unorthodox look.

 The Skull Chapel in Czermna

 While rather creepy, the Skull Chapel in the town of Czermna Poland is also interestingly beautiful.
 Although the chapel sits unnoticed by most people driving through Czermna, you only have to open the chapel doors to get a whole different view.